worldveil/photomosaic/README.md

 ### Unit tests

-There is a small (but embarassingly incomplete) test suite that you can run with:
+There is a small (but embarrassingly incomplete) test suite that you can run with:

 ```bash
 sh test.sh